 If you are looking for a traditional sit-down breakfast restaurant, Eggslut might not be the place for you.

-However, if you’re a fan of bold flavors and enjoy bacon, eggs, and cheese, especially after a long night out on the Las Vegas Strip, then Eggslut is your spot.
+However, if you are a fan of bold flavors and enjoy bacon, eggs, and cheese, especially after a long night out on the Las Vegas Strip, then Eggslut is your spot.

-While seating was limited, the customer service and food were excellent.
-While you will have to wait in line, the wait for Eggslut is worth it.
+Although seating is limited, the customer service and food were excellent.
+You will have to wait in line, but the experience at Eggslut is worth it.

 Pros